-Smart cards have a higher level of security than many other types of data storage devices.
-The microchips that smart cards contain are individually encrypted, and the data they store is only accessible when the user types in a PIN.
-That makes smart cards a good choice for storing highly confidential data, sensitive information and data that is protected by Federal or state law.
+Smart cards have a higher level of security than many other types of data storage devices because they contain a computer that can process data directly without requiring a remote connection.
+The microchips that smart cards contain are individually encrypted, and the data they store is only accessible using a secure key.
+That makes smart cards a good choice for storing highly confidential data, sensitive information and data that is protected by federal or state law.
 This protected and highly sensitive data can include everything from credit card numbers and Social Security numbers to tax information and health records.

-Smart cards are capable of storing a wide variety of data types, in a wide variety of formats.
-Smart cards can store financial information, just like credit cards do.
-But in addition, smart cards can also store business information, telephone numbers, frequent contacts and more.
-The added flexibility makes smart cards a good choice for high volumes of data storage.
+Smart cards are capable of storing a wide variety of data types in a wide variety of formats.
+Smart cards can store financial information, just like credit cards do, but they can also store business information, telephone numbers, frequent contacts and more.
+This added flexibility makes smart cards a good choice for high volumes of data storage.